OpenRager/MiniProject/README.md

 # Mini Project: Implementing a Mobile Communication System

-Course: Object-Oriented Programming 1 (2nd Year IT Engineering)
+Course: Object-Oriented Programming 1 (2nd Year Computer Engineering)
+Professor: K. Nasri

 This project models a simplified mobile communication system using core OOP principles.
 It focuses on class design, relationships, and enforcing real-world constraints such as network coverage, capacity limits, and mobility during calls.